stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 KPIs added to an item in the strategy tree, will be deemed a “strategic KPI”.

 KPIs can be tagged to one or more Balanced Scorecard quadrants, as well as the properties of @org-design.
-This makes filtering on KPIs very powerful, for example: “_I want to see sales and marketing KPIs that belong to @G/APAC/Australia, that I am not a member of but need attention_”.
+This makes filtering on KPIs very powerful, for example: “_I want to see sales and marketing KPIs that belong to @G/APAC/Australia, that I am not a member of, but need attention_”.
+Again, getting to that powerful insight will only take you 3-5 seconds inside #stratapp.

 You can also view KPIs overlayed onto the Live Org Chart, so you can quickly see who owns what KPIs.